brianzi/blossom/README.md

 After some consideration, it might be worthwile to think about a more minimal data storage model; computations are often cheap.

+In this model, pointers always refer to vertices, the concept of "edges" is not directly mirrored in the data model.
+Each pointer can take a special value NONE.
-We store a list of vertices, and for each vertex we store a list of neighboring vertices, together with the weight of the corresponding edges, which is not modified after creation.
-This is the input to the algorithm, so there is no way around this.
+In fact, we store a list of vertices, and for each vertex we store a list of adjacent vertices, together with the weight of the corresponding edges, which is the input to the problem.
+No vertex adjacency list is ever modified after creation.
+This list is the input to the algorithm, but it might be extended by blossom pseudo vertices at runtime.

-Blossoms are also created as vertices.
-For each vertex, we store a "blossom parent", which is set to the blossom vertex the vertex is part of.
-For breaking a blossom, we thus also want to store a list of all the blossom children; we only need to reset their blossom pointer to NULL.
-Essentially, we are thus storing the laminar covering as a doubly linked tree.
+For each vertex, we store a "blossom parent", which is set to the blossom vertex the vertex is part of, NONE otherwise.

-Instead, it might be possible to not store the children, just mark blossom vertices as destroyed somehow, and unlink the children when they ever try to access their parent and note its destruction?

-Furthermore, for each vertex we store its partner in the matching, and its parent in the tree.
+Furthermore, for each vertex we store a pointer to its partner in the matching, and its parent in the tree.

-The matching is a matching in M prime, that is, matching[v] must have the same blossom parent as v.
+The matching is a matching in M prime, that is, matching[v] is only valid if blossomparent[v] is NONE. (nb: for clarity, I set matching to NONE if the vertex is in a blossom, I don't think this is strictly required)

-If a vertex has a blossom parent, it will never be part of the tree.
-At the moment it becomes part of a blossom, its tree pointer nicely traces the blossom towards its stem.
-We thus could use the tree pointer for restoring blossoms.
-It would be the same idea as above: When making a blossom, revert one branch in direction, so that the tree pointer forms a circuit tracing the blossom.
-When restoring a blossom, start with the newly paired vertex and re-pair by going around the cycle once.
+We furthermore maintain a tree structure, so for each vertex we store a pointer treeparent[v].
+It is NONE for the root vertex or if the vertex is not in the tree.
+NOTE: this pointer is not guaranteed to be in m'.
+If b = blossomparent[treeparent[v]] is not NONE, then blossom parent is the actual parent.
+NOTE: It might be actually be smart to add logic that guarantees this.

+Thus, if blossomparent[v] is not NONE, v will never be in a tree.
+In this case, treeparent[v] has a secondary meaning:
+It contains a pointer to its blossom sibling, so that following treeparent inside a blossom is a circular linked list along the blossom.
+The direction is arbitrary.

-It might also be a good idea to maintain a monotonous function I(v) for each element in the tree, i.e. I(v) is decreasing decreasing towards the root.
+Furthermore, we maintain a monotonous function treeindex(v) = I[v] for each element in the tree, i.e. I(v) is decreasing towards the root.
-We furthermore require I(v) has the same parity as v, i.e. even for outer nodes, odd for inner nodes.
-When adding to the tree, just add a running counter to the two new added nodes.
+We furthermore require I(v) reflects the parity of v in the tree, i.e. even for outer nodes, odd for inner nodes.
+When adding new vertices to the tree, these properties are maintained by just assigning values of a running counter to each new added vertex.
-Besides identifying nodes as even or odd, this function should allow for easy finding of common ancestors:
+Besides identifying nodes as even or odd, this function should allows for easy finding of common ancestors, and thus efficient finding of blossoms.

 ```
     while w!=v: